ropensci/roweb3/content/blog/2025-01-20-conduct2024/index.md

 As we didn't have any change, we maintain the version 2.5, dated January 30, 2024.
 ## Committee Members Activities

-Yanina Bellini Saibene attend the Book Club organized by R-Ladies Global to read and discuss the book ["How to Respond to Code of Conduct Reports"](https://files.frameshiftconsulting.com/books/cocguide.pdf).
+Yanina Bellini Saibene attended the Book Club organized by R-Ladies Global to read and discuss the book ["How to Respond to Code of Conduct Reports"](https://files.frameshiftconsulting.com/books/cocguide.pdf).
 It was a good opportunity to discuss and learn with other CoC member of other organizations like R-Ladies, Bioconductor and Forwards.